apache/spark/.github/PULL_REQUEST_TEMPLATE.md

 [Airflow's JIRA](https://issues.apache.org/jira/browse/AIRFLOW/).
 For example, a PR called "[AIRFLOW-1] My Amazing PR" would close JIRA issue #1.
 Please open a new issue if required!

+* For all PRs with UI changes, you must provide screenshots.
+If the UI changes are not obvious, either annotate the images or provide before/after screenshots.

 * Please squash your commits when possible and follow the [How to write a good git commit message](http://chris.beams.io/posts/git-commit/).
 Summarized as follows:
   1. Separate subject from body with a blank line